Universal rapid machine learning models for predicting unconvoluted and convoluted X-ray Absorption Spectra: Results Discussion

 \section{Results $\&$ Discussion}

 In practice, an XANES prediction model was constructed for individual elements, exemplified here using the K-edge XANES of Ni, S and Ru.
 Taking Ni as a representative case to evaluate model performance, three GNN architectures XAS3D, GraphNet\cite{graphnet2019}, and SGN\cite{SGN2019} were constructed for XANES prediction.
 To prevent performance degradation of the models due to improper hyperparameter selection, 72 sets of hyperparameters were searched for each model.
 For further details, see Support information section "Hyperparameters optimization".
 Specifically, three shared hyperparameters across all three models the number of layers in the model, the hidden channels per GNN layer, and the learning rate were sampled using an identical grid of 72 points.
 Meanwhile, other model-specific hyperparameters for each model were sampled via a hypercube sampling method.
 Fig.\ref{fig:singlemodel} illustrates the distribution of MAEs across these configurations.
 Among the 72 sets of hyperparameters evaluated, XAS3D demonstrated a median value of 0.0169, outperforming both GraphNet (0.0578) and SGN (0.0433), indicating its overall superior performance.
 Under their respective optimal hyperparameter settings, the models achieved mean absolute errors (MAE) as follows: 0.0128 for XAS3D, 0.0389 for GraphNet, and 0.0397 for SGN.
 To comprehensively visualize performance variability across models, we ranked them according to their validation set metrics and plotted spectral predictions covering five quantiles (q10–q90), as illustrated in Fig.\ref{fig:singlemodel}.
 For Ni/XAS3D model: predictions showed visually indistinguishable agreement with theoretical spectra up to q70; subtle deviations emerged only at q90.
 In contrast, both GraphNet and SGN exhibited discernible discrepancies even at q10, with progressive divergence through q30–q70, reaching substantial mismatches in spectral trends by q90.
 The S/XAS3D model registered an MAE of 0.0197, higher than Ni/XAS3D model 0.0130, likely due to inherent challenges in capturing electronic structure effects without explicit modeling.
 As a soft X-ray probe (absorption edge at 2472 eV), sulfur XAS contains rich electronic information derivable solely from geometric inputs.
 In terms of spectral prediction performance, excellent agreement between predicted and theoretical spectra was observed up to the q50 quantile.
 However, the predictive accuracy began to deteriorate starting from the q70 quantile.
 At the q90 quantile, the predicted position of the white line peak within the range of 2475–2485 eV exhibits an energy shift towards higher values by 2.3 eV.
 For ruthenium representative of 4d transition metals or platinum-group elements, the Ru/XAS3D model achieved an exceptionally low MAE of 0.0082.
 Even at q90, predicted spectra aligned closely with theoretical one.
 Considering the core-hole width of the K-edge of Ru (5.33 eV) is significantly larger than that of Ni (1.44 eV) and S (0.59 eV).
 Besides the model's favorable performance, this result is also attributable to the significant broadening of Ru element core-hole excitations, which obscures fine structural details of cross-section in theoretical XANES.
+Building upon the good performance of single-element models, we conducted studies on multi-element models.
+Motivated by the above single-element performance, we next asked whether multi-element XANES prediction models possess potential advantages beyond their inherent generalization capability.
+Our findings demonstrate that multi-element models utilize knowledge acquired from other elements to improve the predictive performance for elements with limited data availability.